TeamCOMPAS/COMPAS/docs/getting_started.md

     /usr/local/Cellar/boost/1.72.0 (14,466 files, 648.5MB) *
     ...

-Copy the path, which in this case is `/usr/local/Cellar/boost/1.72.0`, and add it to the relevant line of the Makefile:
+Copy the path, which in this case is `/usr/local/Cellar/boost/1.72.0`, and add it to the appropriate line of the Makefile:

     BOOST = /usr/local/Cellar/boost/1.72.0